 There’s no way around it.
-If you want to drive legally, you need car insurance.
+If you want to be legal, you need car insurance.
 Most states (except for New Hampshire and Virginia) require it.
-But what happens if you decide to risk it and drive without coverage?
-More importantly, what are the penalties for driving without insurance?
+But what happens if you decide to risk it and drive anyway?
+More importantly, what are the penalties for driving without coverage?

-There are plenty of repercussions for driving without insurance.
-Some are obvious, like a big ticket if you get stopped by law enforcement and can’t provide proof of any.
+There are many repercussions for driving without insurance.
+Some are obvious, like a big ticket if you get stopped by law enforcement and can’t provide proof of coverage.
 It should also be no surprise that you pay out of pocket for any damage you cause.
-It should also be no surprise that you’re also on the hook for medical costs, including hospital bills, if you’re the at-fault driver of a crash that results in injuries.
-In addition, there’s an excellent chance that you’ll lose your driving privileges.
+You’re also on the hook for medical costs, including hospital bills, if you’re the at-fault driver of a crash that results in injuries.
+In addition, there’s an excellent chance that your license will be suspended.

 Uninsured drivers cost everyone money, even the scofflaw.
 A high percentage of these motorists in a state or zip code results in premium increases for everyone.
-It’s also a nightmare for everyone involved in a crash when the at-fault driver is uninsured.
+It’s also a nightmare for everyone involved in a crash when the at-fault driver has no coverage.
 For this reason, states and insurers won’t be kind to you if you get behind the wheel without the protection of an insurance policy.
-You can expect negative consequences if you decide to do so.

 Driving without insurance is risky.
 You might be able to get by for a little while without it.
 But the fact is that it’s against the law.
 The police could pull you over at any moment if you’re speeding and find out about your lack of coverage.
 You could also get into an accident, leaving you to pick up the pieces.
 And you could still get in legal trouble there, too.

-You need some form of car insurance or proof or financial responsibility to operate a passenger vehicle in the United States.
-But each state sets its own rules regarding limits and required coverages.
-Even so, liability insurance is compulsory almost everywhere, and in many state’s it’s the only coverage you need.
+You need to prove financial responsibility to operate a passenger vehicle in the United States.
+But each state sets its own rules regarding limits and required types of insurance.
+Even so, liability coverage is compulsory almost everywhere, and in many state’s it’s all you need to be legal.

 Liability insurance has two main components, one covers property and the other people:

-Liability is the most basic form of coverage and will protect you from any damage you cause to others or their property.
-Remember that liability insurance doesn’t cover any damages to your car or expenses related to injuries you incur.
+Liability is the most basic form of auto insurance and will protect you from any damage you cause to others or their property.
+Remember that it doesn’t cover any damages to your car or expenses related to injuries you incur.
 Also, if you’ve financed your vehicle, your lender will require full coverage to protect their investment.

 You might consider buying other types of insurance for extra protection.
 Here are some additional coverages you may need: